larc/gproshan/README.md

 to generate the documentation in html and latex.

 ## Viewer
 The viewer was initially based in the viewer of [https://github.com/dgpdec/course](https://github.com/dgpdec/course).
-The current viewer use VAO and VBO to render, and the shaders have been modified and upgraded.
+The current viewer uses VAO and VBO to render, and the shaders have been modified and upgraded.

 ## Authors
 - [Lizeth Joseline Fuentes Pérez](https://github.com/lishh)